Monitoring

 An instance of the monitoring system that includes the three components above is provisioned per region of your Private Cloud Director setup.
 The metrics displayed in the grafana dashboard for a given region represent aggregated data from all virtualized clusters within that region.

-Log Into Grafana
+Log into Grafana

-- Username:
+- Username: admin

-admin
+- Password: admin

 Monitored Metrics